 Susan Moffitt's research examines the politics of information gathering, distribution and use in government agencies, with particular emphasis on k-12 education policy and pharmaceutical regulation.
 Her first book, The Ordeal of Equality, coauthored with David K. Cohen, was published by Harvard University Press in 2009.
-Some of her other scholarship has appeared or is forthcoming in the American Journal of Political Science, Journal of Politics, the Journal of Law, Economics and Organization, the American Journal of Education, and numerous edited volumes.
+Some of her other scholarship has appeared in the Medical Care, American Journal of Political Science, Journal of Politics, the Journal of Law, Economics and Organization, the American Journal of Education, and numerous edited volumes.

 Salomon Faculty Research Grant, Brown University 2011-2012